sanchda/simple_server/readme.md

 bytes.
 Payloads are interpreted relative to the current state, so the current design has no need to consider payload types.

+The server will respond with a single-byte indicating whether the transition failed (-1) or succeeded (0).
+It doesn't really matter, but close transactions are confirmed.

 At any state, the client may explicitly transition to a closed state by:
  * emitting a zero-byte send() (the client might not do this intentfully, e.g., by calling close() on the file descriptor and allowing their kernel's TCP/IP